BelallSameh/SecuritySystemUsingRpi4/README.md

 # SecuritySystemUsingRpi4
 ## Main idea
-The project implement in this repository is a 3-step authentication security system that can be widely used in companies, schools, universities, etc.… The three steps are fingerprint recognition, face mask detection and temperature scanning.
+The project implemented in this repository is a 3-step authentication security system that can be widely used in companies, schools, universities, etc.… The three steps are fingerprint recognition, face mask detection and temperature scanning.
 ___